 Project Brief

-The goal of this collaborative research project is to understand gaps in the effectiveness of one federal funding renewable energy program and how this program fits within the broader context of reconciliation.
-Specifically, Natural Resources Canada (NRCan) is offering an Off-Diesel Challenge under the Impact Canada Initiative, which aims to provide northern remote communities in Canada with an opportunity to implement their innovative proposals for reducing diesel dependence through renewable energy projects and energy conservation initiatives.
+This action-oriented research project focused on examining the gaps in the effectiveness of Natural Resource Canada’s Indigenous Off-Diesel Initiative (IODI), which is supported by the Impact Canada Initiative.
+The IODI aims to provide northern remote communities in Canada with an opportunity to implement their innovative proposals for reducing diesel dependence through renewable energy projects and energy conservation initiatives.
 This initiative (in its current form) will first ask communities to co-create a challenge that is adapted and responsive to the needs of remote communities, with the goal of supporting innovative ideas arising from communities in remote Canada to reduce their reliance on diesel and move towards renewable forms of energy.

 Heather Castleden, Siobhan Slade, and Melissa Quesnelle at an Off-Diesel Initiative